-Teal’s free Resume Builder can help you keep your work history up to date and help you write metric-driven achievements using our Achievement Assistant tool.
+Teal’s free AI Resume Builder can help you keep your work history up to date and help you write metric-driven achievements using our Achievement Assistant tool.

-As you are applying to jobs, it is necessary to customize your resume to each opportunity.
+As you are applying to jobs, it is necessary to customize and tailor your resume to each opportunity.
 By creating a targeted resume, you are only incorporating the skills, experience and professional achievements you have that best match the job description.
 Hiring managers are looking for the best match, so identify the ways your experience matches that position.

 Before digging into your resume, study the job post.
 Take note of the descriptive words that are used most or have the biggest emphasis.
-Teal's keyword feature, within the Resume Builder, is an easy way to see which skills and keywords are most important in each particular role.
+Teal's keyword feature, within the AI Resume Builder, is an easy way to see which skills and keywords are most important in each particular role.
 If you have any experience associated with these words or can use the terms in an honest way, incorporate those adjectives and verbs into your resume.

-Use Teal's Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
+Use Teal's AI Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
 Make sure to add any relevant experience to your customized resume and to your application and interview answers.

 “Describe yourself in three words” is a common job interview question.
 Prevent yourself from being thrown off guard with this question by thinking about it ahead of time.

 Again, you will want to set yourself out from the competition by using unique adjectives to describe yourself in the interview.
 Prospective employers ask you to ‘describe yourself in three words' to learn more about your personal and professional personality and what makes you different from other candidates.